brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 do a lot, but in this case the pattern is worth it: you really just want these four types to be at hand in every module of a crate.

-I try to not to rely too heavily on the automatic conversions from `foreigne_links { }`.
+I not to rely too heavily on the automatic conversions from `foreign_links {
+}`.
 Foreign links are automatically converted to the local error type.
 They are easy to set up and make errors outside your control easy to interoperate with, but by taking the automatic conversion you lose the opportunity to add additional error semantics appropriate for your local application domain.
 That is, instead of returning an error of "the system cannot find the file specified", I want to return an error "failed to open contacts file" that is _caused by_ "the system cannot find the file specified".
 Every link in the error chain adds more-specific semantic information as it gets closer to the root of the call stack.
 So instead of using `?` on a foreign error, use `chain_err` to give more context.

 error-chain really shines once you start building up a constellation of crates all using the error-chain strategy, all linked together via the `error_chain!`